 Is an area near the lake with spectacular lava formations like tunnels, round shapes, and even one of them is known as the “church” because of its shape.

-(link a otro post) This waterfall located at Jökulsárgljúfur National Park is not far from Mývatn and can be visited on the same day.
-The water comes from Vatnajökull Glaciar and it’s the most powerful of Europe, the fall is 44m high.
+This waterfall located at Jökulsárgljúfur National Park is not far from Mývatn and can be visited on the same day.
+The water comes from Vatnajökull Glacier and it’s the most powerful of Europe, the fall is 44m high.

 It’s located at only 5km from Mývatn Lake and it’s a huge extension of rare field with amazing colours and full of craters and vents.
 The intense smell of sulphur and burnt horn baths all the area and this one of the best thinks to do when visiting Mývatn as it’s a unique experience that you will not experience in other countries.
 There are street signs along the path to take a walk around.
 You need to pay attention as some areas are quite hot.